8 Crucial Steps for Conducting a Strong Background Investigation

 For example, imagine learning your family doctor never attended medical school.
 Or, consider George Santos, Congressman-elect for New York, who lied about attending both a prestigious NYC prep school (he did not) and a college in the city (he has no higher education degree), among other lies about his experience and background.

-Confirm Other Job-Related Qualifications
+3. Confirm Professional and Job-Related Qualifications

 For some industries, there are other job-related qualifications that the applicant must possess beyond education and experience.
 Many trades and the healthcare industry require professionals to hold licenses or certificates.